ShalevAri/ducky/README.md

 ## FAQ

-1. How can I change the port?
+### How can I change the port?

-The port is hardcoded in `vite.config.ts` and `src/main.ts`.
-You can change it there.
+The port itself is hardcoded in the `vite.config.ts` file, however it is also mentioned

+in the `src/main.ts` file for instructional purposes. (this one doesn't matter for actual functionality)

-2. How can I change the default bang?
+### How can I change the default bang?

 The default bang is hardcoded in `src/main.ts`.

-You can also change it by first looking in the `src/bangs.ts` file to find the correct bang shortcut, and then changing the `LS_DEFAULT_BANG` variable in `src/main.ts`.
+Change it by first finding the correct bang code in the `src/bang.ts` file

+and swapping it in `src/main.ts`.

-For example, searching by default using google is `g`, and searching using brave is `brave` (which is the default already).
+For example, google's code is `g` and brave's is `brave` (which is the default)

 ## Credits